limansky/limansky_me/posts/2016-07-20-Scala-type-variance-and-Java-collections.md

 But what if it's a library method, or we don't want to change the method signature for some other reason?
 And how does `JavaConversions` manage to solve it?

-Let's check how does `JavaConvetions` work.
-When Scala compiler find that an argument type is not compatible with required type, it tries to find an implicit conversion which can change type to the required one.
+Let's check how `JavaConversions` works.
+When the Scala compiler find that an argument type is not compatible with a required type, it tries to find an implicit conversion which can change that type to the required one.
 In our case the required type is a `java.util.List[Message]`, but the actual type is `scala.collections.List[ScalaMessage]`.
-So, the compiler tries to find an implicit way to convert an actual type to expected one.
-In our case it uses `seqAsJavaList` function from `JavaConvetions` which have following definition:
+So, the compiler tries to find an implicit way to convert the actual type to the expected one.
+In this case it uses `seqAsJavaList` function from `JavaConversions` which have the following definition:

 ```Scala
 implicit def seqAsJavaList[A](seq: Seq[A]): java.util.List[A]